Axelthedev/Agentic-IAM/README.md

 Agent Identity Framework
-A comprehensive Python framework for managing agent identities, authentication, authorization, and trust in multi-agent systems.
+A comprehensive Python framework for managing agent identities, authentication, authorization, and trust in multi-agent system

 Overview
 This framework provides a complete solution for agent identity management with enterprise-grade security features, compliance support, and intelligent trust scoring.